Ohio Patients at Risk of Malpractice & Retained Surgical Instruments

 - Surgical Staplers

-The John Hopkins Institute found that surgical items are left inside of patients around 39 times a week in the U.S. These preventable medical mistakes are sometimes referred to as “never events” because they are so serious that medical professionals agree they should never occur.
+The John Hopkins Institute found that surgical items are left inside of patients around 39 times a week in the U.S. These Surgical Injury are sometimes referred to as “never events” because they are so serious that medical professionals agree they should never occur.
 Unfortunately, these medical mistakes do occur and can cause severe health complications.

 Retained Sponges & Surgical Instruments